softwarefactory-project/sf-docs/docs/operator/deepdive.rst

 The sfconfig script drives the system configuration.
 This script does the following actions:

 * Generates secrets such as internal passwords, ssh keys and tls certificats,

 * Ensures configuration files are up-to-date, this script checks for missing section and makes sure the defaults value are present.
 This is particularly useful when after an upgrade, a new component configuration has been added

 * Generates Ansible inventory and configuration playbook based on the arch.yaml file.

+* Generates and execute an Ansible playbook based on the action (e.g. setup, recover, upgrade, ...)

 * Waits for ssh access to all instances

-* Run sf_install.yml playbook to install all the components
-* Run sf_setup.yml playbook to setup all the services.
-This executes all the setup.yml task of enabled ansible roles.
-* Run the sf_configrepo_update.yml playbook
+* Run testinfra tests
-  to update services based on config repo content.
-* Run sf_postconf.yml playbook to executes all the postconf.yml task of enabled ansible roles such as the mirror role postconf that can enables a new periodic pipeline

 * All the generated data is written in /var/lib/software-factory:

-  * ansible/ contains all the playbooks and the group_vars.
+  * ansible/ contains the playbooks and the group_vars.

-  * bootstrap-data/ contains file secrets such as tls certificats.
+  * bootstrap-data/ contains file secrets such as tls certificats or ssh keys.

   * sql/ contains database creation scripts.

 That system configuration process is re-entrant and needs to be executed everytime settings are changed.